-It is possible to set up an A record from Namecheap's side for domains that are using our BasicDNS, BackupDNS (a legacy option), PremiumDNS or FreeDNS.
+It is possible to set up an A record from Namecheap's side for domains that are using our BasicDNS, PremiumDNS, or FreeDNS.

 If your domain name is pointed to any of these DNS systems, perform the following actions to create an A (address) record for it: